Arijit-Ghosh-2003/My-First-Repository/README.md

 # My-First-Repository
-This is my first Repository on github &lt;br> Author - Arijit Ghosh
+This is my first Repository on github </br> Author - Arijit Ghosh